simondlevy/USFS/README.md

 You can then can cd to <b>EM7180/extras/i2cdev</b>, and run
 <b>make</b>.
 You may have to run the examples as root; e.g., <tt>sudo ./GetInfo</tt>.

+An asynchronous [version](https://github.com/bmegli/EM7180.git) of this library is also available for Teensy 3.5.